azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 ## Preferred target audience

-Marc Tripp, the CTO of AdventureWorks
+Marc Tripp, the CTO of First Up Consultants

 The primary audience is the business decision makers and technology decision makers.
-From the case study scenario, this would include the Marc Tripp, the CTO of AdventureWorks.
+From the case study scenario, this would include the Marc Tripp, the CTO of First Up Consultants.
 Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those that represent the business unit IT or developers that report to application sponsors.

 ### Preferred solution